 Blacks CONTRIBUTE to Corporate Racism?

-I’m sure that title knocked you for a loop but truth be told quite often we do contribute to the problem instead of helping to solve it.
+In the midst of all that is going on and FINALLY having a stage and a platform to discuss issues of racism in the industry, I’m sure that title knocked you for a loop but truth be told quite often we have contributed to the problem instead of helping to solve it.
 Here are the 6 reasons:

 Ignore it until it happens to us

 There is not a black person who works in the industry that can say that they have not come up against some kind of racism during their careers.
 It simply exists in ALL corporations but it’s a sad day when WE contribute to the problem for several reasons but mostly only caring about our own personal benefit.
 See the examples below. (click NEXT below to see the next reason Blacks Contribute to Corporate Racism)

 Blacks CONTRIBUTE to Corporate Racism?
 There are those are victims of discrimination who are sitting back and waiting to see what organizations like the Black Media Alliance will do about their racial discrimination problems.
 They will do absolutely NOTHING.
 They will not provide information that will help the alliance, they will not make donations that will help the organization with gas, writing letters and hiring people part-time and they will reap the benefits of the alliances’ success without doing one thing to help then call the organizations to the carpet if they make any kind of profit.